The Growth of Laser Eye Surgery

 Who’s having all the Laser Eye Surgery?

-It’s true that Laser Eye Surgery cannot treat people of a certain age and prescription, but with advancing technology and expertise, these boundaries are becoming ever more debatable.
+It’s true that Laser Eye Surgery still cannot treat people of every single age and prescription, but with advancing technology and expertise, these boundaries are becoming ever thinner.

 With a higher number of Laser Eye Surgery clinics than probably anywhere else in the world, LASIK is by far most common in North America.
 The UK, however, with its Laser Eye Surgery hub Harley Street, performs an impressive amount of treatments for its size — hundreds of thousands every year.